 Are vegetables overrated—or underrated?
-Get the low-down on the health benefits of eating vegetables, and find out how you should be incorporating them into your diet.
+Get the low-down on the health benefits of eating vegetables, learn whether they can prevent nutrient deficiencies, and find out how you should be incorporating them into your diet.

 We have a simple question this week, but I’m sure it’s one that a lot of people actually wonder about.
 We all hear that we should eat a lot of vegetables, but is this one of these assumptions that we just don’t question and it’s actually not true?
 What does the research actually say about how many servings of vegetables a day we should eat?
 What are all the relevant issues?
 There are, of course, lots of relevant issues.
 We’ll try to cover the main ones in this episode.